multi interface overview

 This is an overview on how to use the libcurl multi interface in your C programs.
 There are specific man pages for each function mentioned in here.
 There's also the libcurl-tutorial man page for a complete tutorial to programming with libcurl and the libcurl-easy man page for an overview of the libcurl easy interface.

-The multi interface offers several abilities that the easy interface doesn't.
+The multi interface offers several abilities that the easy interface does not.
 They are mainly:

 1. Enable a "pull" interface.
 The application that uses libcurl decides where and when to ask libcurl to get/send data.